 We engage directly with central Government, senior civil servants and principal departments, contributing to select committees, advising on policy development and initiatives.
 We also represent public sector interests across all our key areas.

 We have a unique understanding of the opportunities and barriers facing our communities.
 Working extensively with business and the voluntary sector, we regularly engage with other professional organisations and trade bodies.
 These partnerships give us a broad perspective, while delivering at local, regional and national levels means we have a depth of experience that we can bring to our work with Government.

 Although our members are predominantly from English authorities, we are closely affiliated with the County Surveyors’ Society (CCS) Wales, the Society of Chief Officers of Transport in Scotland (SCOTS) and the Department for Infrastructure Northern Ireland plus the London Environment Directors Network (LEDNet) and Transport for London.
 Senior figures from the country organisations form part of ADEPT's Leadership Team.

 A leadership team, consisting of representatives from the President’s team along with the chairs of Subject Boards and Sub-National Boards, lead ADEPT.

-In June 2019 Darryl Eyers from Staffordshire County Council became the new ADEPT president, taking over from Neil Gibson of Buckinghamshire County Council.
+In May 2020 Nigel Riglar from South Gloucestershire Council became the new ADEPT president, taking over from Darryl Eyers of Staffordshire County Council.